jakq277/jakq277.github.io/README.md

 # Dan_Website
 My current website.
-Still in progress, hopefully will be done mid october
+Still in progress, hopefully will be done soon